 Improper Installation

-Airbags must be installed properly in order to deploy when they are needed.
-If someone didn’t install the airbag correctly, then it might not work as it should in an accident.
+Airbags must be installed properly to deploy when needed.
+If the airbag has not been installed correctly, it may not function properly in the event of an accident.

 Defective Sensors